Naval3009/Chiimu/README.md

 **Deployment**: Heroku, Firebase

-# Chiimu–Centralized Campus Team-Up Platform

-Designed and developed Chiimu, a mobile application aimed at simplifying team formation and collaboration within a college campus for hackathons and projects.
-The platform allows students to showcase skills, form teams based on specific requirements, and stay updated with hackathon events

-- **Why Chiimu?**
-Chiimu enhances connectivity and collaboration within a campus by bridging the gap between skill-seekers and skill-providers, encouraging interdisciplinary teamwork and innovation.

 ## Contributing

 We welcome contributions to Chiimu!
 If you are interested in contributing, please fork the repository, make a new branch for your feature/bugfix, and then submit a pull request.
 Just make sure your changes are properly documented and tested..